 Track your progress with milestones – Consistently tracking your progress is a key component of running a small business and being your own boss.
 This ensures you stay focused, meet your deadlines and ultimately achieve your goals.

-4. Tell someone about your goals.
+4. Tell someone about your goals and business resolutions.

 You are more likely to achieve your goals if you share them with someone you trust, such as a business partner, close colleague or mentor.
 Telling others your goals increases your accountability, allows you to gain new perspectives, helps you receive guidance and encourages employee participation in the pursuit of your business goals.